-This screening assay is used to determine the bioavailability of test compounds relative to a reference compound after oral administration to rats
+This screening assay is used to determine the bioavailability/exposure of test compounds after two routes of administration to male rats.

 Required from Customer

-- Test article in powder form or preformulated
+- Test compound in powder form or preformulated

-- Molecular mass (exact mass) of each test article and its salt form
+- Molecular mass (exact mass) of each test compound and its salt form

 - MSDS or handling and storage information, e.g., light sensitive, store at -20°C, etc.

-- A table containing test compound concentration in plasma samples at each time point
+- A table containing test compound concentrations in plasma samples at each time point

-- A table listing relative exposure (bioavailability) based on the AUC for each compound, Cmax and Tmax of each compound
+- A table listing relative exposure (bioavailability) based on the AUC for each compound and Concentration vs. Time profiles

-- Test compound dissolved in an appropriate dosing vehicle
+- Test compound in an appropriate dosing vehicle either individually or as a pool of compounds (cassette dose)

-- Conscious, fasted, Sprague-Dawley rats weighing between 200 and 400 grams.
-Water is offered ad libitum to the rats
+- Conscious, fasted, male Sprague-Dawley rats weighing between 200 and 400 grams; water is offered ad libitum

-- Sample blood from the jugular vein at timepoints specified by the customer
+- Sample blood from the jugular vein at the following time points:

 - Prepare plasma from each sample and freeze

-- Determine the concentrations of test compound using a generic LC-MS/MS method with a minimum 6-point calibration curve
+- Determine the concentrations of test compounds in dosing solution and incurred samples using a generic LC-MS/MS method with a minimum 6 point calibration curve*

-- Non-compartmental analysis is used to determine PK parameters for each test article
+- Non-compartmental analysis is used to determine PK parameters for each test compound

 - The standard anticoagulant is sodium heparin.
 The customer can specify that another anticoagulant be used.